-FOUNDATION FOR CHINESE PERFORMING ARTS
+FOUNDATION FOR CHINESE PERFORMING

 through music and performing arts.

 promote Chinese music and performing arts through performances.

 provide opportunities and assistance to young Asian artists.

 AWARDS AND SCHOLARSHIPS